Member Directory

 Author Website After writing a guide book to the cemeteries of Hollywood -- "Hollywood Remains to Be Seen" -- I became interested in telling the stories of celebrities and non-celebrities on my website.
 John Maxwell

 Freelance writer Website I am a book publisher and marketing consultant.
 I have a career in writing and I am just getting into wanting to do obituaries.
-Clair McLafferty
+Beth Knaus

 Arts critic, former chief Epilogue writer Tampa Bay Times Email (personal) and (work) He first got involved with obits in 2007 when the paper (then called the St. Petersburg Times) launched its "Epilogue" feature.
 Before joining the Times, Meacham wrote "Selling Serenity," about self-help trends in the late 1980s and early 1990s, then earned a master's degree in journalism.
 He appreciates the chance obits give writers to find hidden stories that ought to be told.
 Mark Mehling

 For every beautiful spire atop the monument, thousands upon thousands of cement blocks bear the strain of support.
 While everyone watches the most visible, who mourns when a brick falls?
-My goal is to give voice to these, the lowliest sparrows Antony Ndichu
+My goal is to give voice to these, the lowliest sparrows James T. Meyer

 Obituary entrepreneur Website I am interested in starting an obituaries online business in Kenya.
 I will of course require obituary writers.
 Javier Najera

 Funeral director I am a licensed funeral director, embalmer and crematory operator.
 I practiced for 20 years fulltime, and though not actively engaged at the moment, I intend to remain licensed and back in funeral service in some capacity.
 My favorite part of being a funeral service professional is writing obituaries.
-Dan Nolan
+Anne Neville

 Reporter The Hamilton Spectator I have been a reporter since 1981 and have worked at The Hamilton Spectator for 26 years.
 We run special obits in our Monday paper called ‘Passages’ and I have written many of them over the last few years.
 I have written 'Passages’ about everyone from peace and environmental activists to police officers, doctors, soldiers, architects, teachers and politicians.
 Katie O'Brien